chrisfinlay/tab-sim/README.md

 To enable GPU compute you need the GPU version of `jaxlib` installed.
 The easiest way is using pip, as is done using the `env_gpu.yaml`, otherwise, refer to the JAX installation [documentation](https://jax.readthedocs.io/en/latest/installation.html). -->

-## Simulations and Analysis
+## Simulations

-`tabascal` now includes the facility to define a simulation using a YaML configuration file.
-There is a general command line interface to run these simulations allowing one to change certain parameters on the file as well as in the configuration file.
+`tab-sim` includes the facility to define a simulation using a YAML configuration file.
+There is a general command line interface to run these simulations allowing one to change certain parameters on the fly as well as in the configuration file.
 All input data is copied into the output simulation directory to allow one to run an identical simulation with ease.
-Inside [tabascal/analysis/yaml_configs/target](https://github.com/chrisfinlay/tabascal/tree/main/tabascal/analysis/yaml_configs/target) are a set of config files to get you started.
+Inside [tab-sim/examples/target](https://github.com/chrisfinlay/tab-sim/tree/main/tab-sim/examples/target) are a set of config files to get you started.
 There are also example data files which are used for including predefined astronomical and rfi models.
 They are all `csv` files with file extensions to help distinguish them.
-These reside in [tabascal/analysis/yaml_configs/aux_data](https://github.com/chrisfinlay/tabascal/tree/main/tabascal/analysis/yaml_configs/aux_data).
+These reside in [tab-sim/data/aux_data](https://github.com/chrisfinlay/tab-sim/tree/main/tab-sim/data/aux_data).

 ### Including TLE-based satelllites

-You will need to provide [Space-Track](https://www.space-track.org/auth/login) login details as a YaML file.
+You will need to provide [Space-Track](https://www.space-track.org/auth/login) login details as a YAML file.
 The filename can be `spacetrack_login.yaml` for example and should look like

 ```yaml
 username: user@email.com